Marcelofilho07/AutoBattle2/README.md

 ### ShowMsgReceiveInput(T& Input, const std::string& InputMsg, const std::string& FailMsg)() [NEW FUNCTION]

-Properly treat input from player.
+Properly handles input from player.
 Uses template.

 ## Character.h

-Going forward, I belive the errors gonna repeat it self, so I'll be more direct on them.
+Going forward, I belive the errors are going to repeat a lot, so I'll be more direct on them.

 For this header, again wrong includes.
 Adding "Character.h" to itself.
 Missing "vector" include.
 All members are public, exposing unnecessary data.
 Many unnecessary comments.